 Any project that requires acquisition of an easement will require a Property Acquisition Summary Sheet.
 The specific data to be shown on the Property Acquisition Summary Sheet is presented in the following paragraphs.
-An example of the layout for the Property Acquisition Summary Sheet is provided in Exhibit GR7-1.

 1. Parcel Numbers

 Parcel numbers shall be assigned to each parcel of property to be acquired and shown on the plans.
 "Parcel 1" shall be assigned to the first parcel, and the remaining parcels shall be numbered consecutively from the beginning to the end of the project.